lamngockhuong/loan-calculator/README.md

 13. **Error Handling**
     - Displays modal messages for invalid inputs such as invalid loan term, loan amount, or interest rates.

+## SEO Optimization

+This application includes the following SEO optimizations:

+- Meta tags for description, keywords, and author.
+- Sitemap XML for better indexing by search engines.
+- SEO-friendly URLs.

 ## Getting Started

 ### Prerequisites